A regularity theory for random elliptic operators: Statement of the main results

-The next lemma establishes a perturbation of (\ref{F.2}) for $a$-harmonic functions, provided the affine function $x\mapsto\xi\cdot x$ is replaced by its $a$-harmonic version $x\mapsto\xi\cdot x+\phi_\xi(x)$, and where the perturbation is controlled by the amount of linear growth of the corrector $(\phi,\sigma)$.
+Proposition~\ref{F} establishes a perturbation of (\ref{F.2}) for $a$-harmonic functions, provided the affine function $x\mapsto\xi\cdot x$ is replaced by its $a$-harmonic version $x\mapsto\xi\cdot x+\phi_\xi(x)$, and where the perturbation is controlled by the amount of linear growth of the corrector $(\phi,\sigma)$.